 Microbiologist.
 Science Communicator.
 Advocate.

-Interested in the role of the microbiome in human health and disease, applied bioinformatics, biopsychosocial models of disease, and translational systems biology.
 Advocate for institutional equity and inclusion.
 Co-founder of Black In Microbiology.

 This Microbiologist Sparked a Movement to Recognize Black Scientists In Her Field

 Back in August, Ariangela Kozik, Ph.D., launched @BlackInMicro to advocate for biomedical research and create a community for fellow Black scientists.

 Kozik and others recently planned Black in Microbiology, a week of virtual events that highlighted the value scientists from minority backgrounds bring to the field.
 The events drew thousands of attendees from across the university and the globe.

 Association for Women in Science: Our stories | Post-doc panel preview: Dr. Ari Kozik